get-notch/fde-task/README.md

 - Your code's readability and organization
 - The clarity and usefulness of the generated string

-*Use the following id: `B931E0C3`
+*For testing purposes use the following id: `B931E0C3`

 ### 📦 Task: Handle Return Label Creation

 **Background:**

-In e-commerce, return labels allow customers to send items back by providing them with a prepaid shipping label.
+In e-commerce, return labels allow customers to send items back by providing them with a prepaid return label.
+The way this works:
+- A customer makes a purchase online
+- They receive the purchase and decide they want to return it (this could be for many reasons such as "damage" or "unhappy" etc.)
+- They request a "return label" from the company
+- The company approves the request and send a .pdf file with a "return label" to the customer
+- The customer prints the return label, puts it on a package and sends it back to the company through the mail.
+The customer does not need to pay for the mail since the return label is prepaid.
+- The company receives the package and continues handling of the issue (e.g sending a different item back to the customer or refunding the item)

 At Notch, we connect to the APIs of our customers — e-commerce brands — in order to generate return labels for **their customers**.

 **Your task:**